 Introduce students to the following words from the book that have context picture clues that help explain their meanings.
 Ask students to watch for the vocabulary words as they read.
 Tell them to use clues in the pictures to help them figure out what the words mean.

-Use Resource #1: Vocabulary Cards and distribute copies to students.
+Use the Hi!
+Fly Guy Vocabulary Cards printable and distribute copies to students.

 - slimy (p.
 2)